 The Oscars’ narrative speaks to a restricted mindset.
 Rock’s best segment during Sunday night’s telecast, in which he interviewed black moviegoers in Compton who had never heard of “Spotlight” or “Bridge of Spies,” spoke directly to the industry’s inward-looking tendencies.
 No matter their dominance on the global stage, the Oscars represent just one insular slice of the cultural equation.

-That narrow perspective extends to the Hollywood scene itself.
+That perspective extends to the Hollywood scene itself.
 A Friday night Oscar party hosted by United Talent Agency chairman Jim Berkus felt like a self-contained universe.
 Channing Tatum stood near the door and showed off the tap-dance moves he learned while shooting “Hail, Caesar!”; outside, hotshot producers ranging from Joel Silver to Judd Apatow mingled on a makeshift deck built on top of Berkus’ pool.
 But then I ran into someone who looked a little out of place.

 Two years ago, German director Anja Marquardt made her debut with the perceptive drama “She’s Lost Control,” an eerie look at the experiences of a sex surrogate who gets too invested in her work.
 Both perceptive and viscerally unnerving, “She’s Lost Control” showcased Marquardt’s unique ability to convey otherworldly qualities without negating her character’s intimate struggle.
 Having signed with UTA, Marquardt has yet to announce her next project.
 So there she was at the UTA party, possibly on the hunt for some future collaborators.
 Spending a few months in Los Angeles developing her project, Marquardt wasn’t looking for a big opportunity to sell out, no matter how much the industry clamored for it.
 She shrugged off the pressure to tackle some franchise simply for the sake of rising through the ranks.
 “You don’t have to take that crap,” she said.
 “You can just walk away.”